"Honey, I would not want to be you right now."

 What I do know is that I can be there for other struggling moms.
 When I spot one, I let them know I'm one of them, and I've never been blown off yet.

 I've come a long way from being the "girl mom," who might have avoided the family with the badly behaved kids.
 I'm so glad I'm not her right now.
-My little men taught me how to face my fears of being judged, advocating for someone who really needs it, and celebrating baby steps.
+My little men taught me how to face my fears of being judged, to advocate for those who really need it, and to celebrate baby steps.
 And of course, what is life without a few dozen daily fart jokes?

-Heather McBride is a partner in The Pickup Line newsletter -- a daily newsletter for moms delivered while they have a few free moments on line at school and sports pickup.
-Check it out www.thepickupline.net.
+Heather McBride is a partner in The Pickup Line newsletter, a daily newsletter for moms delivered while they have a few free moments on line at school and sports pickup.
+Check it out at www.thepickupline.net.